lukeod/vampiresurvivors-modding/data-manager.md

 ## Incremental Level System

-Weapon and PowerUp levels use an incremental delta system:
+Weapon and PowerUp levels appear to use an incremental delta system:

 - **Level 1**: Absolute base values
 - **Levels 2-8**: Incremental changes from previous level